qiaojunfeng/Wannier.jl/README.md

   * disentanglement for entangled bands, e.g. metal
   * parallel transport gauge
   * split valence and conduction WFs from a valence + conduction calculation
+    * As a by-product, automated initial projection for valence WFs
+  * constraint center with Lagrange multiplier for max localization or disentanglement
 * interpolation
   * band structure